GSA/centers-of-excellence/communities/AITraining.md

 Enhance your skills and knowledge of the rapidly evolving world of artificial intelligence (AI).
 {: .intro}

 Our comprehensive training series, which meets the training requirements of the [Artificial Intelligence Executive Order](https://www.whitehouse.gov/briefing-room/presidential-actions/2023/10/30/executive-order-on-the-safe-secure-and-trustworthy-development-and-use-of-artificial-intelligence/), is designed to inform and educate government employees at all levels, offering specialized tracks to meet the diverse needs of the government workforce.
-The TTS Centers of Excellence [AI Community of Practice (AI CoP)](https://coe.gsa.gov/communities/ai.html) is conducting this AI Training in partnership with [Stanford HAI](https://hai.stanford.edu/), [GWU Law School](https://www.law.gwu.edu/), [Princeton CITP](https://citp.princeton.edu/), [Wilson Center](https://www.wilsoncenter.org/), [GSA OGP](https://www.gsa.gov/about-us/organization/office-of-governmentwide-policy), and [OMB](https://www.whitehouse.gov/omb/).
+The TTS Centers of Excellence [AI Community of Practice (AI CoP)](https://coe.gsa.gov/communities/ai.html) conducted this AI Training in partnership with [Stanford HAI](https://hai.stanford.edu/), [GWU Law School](https://www.law.gwu.edu/), [Princeton CITP](https://citp.princeton.edu/), [Wilson Center](https://www.wilsoncenter.org/), [GSA OGP](https://www.gsa.gov/about-us/organization/office-of-governmentwide-policy), and [OMB](https://www.whitehouse.gov/omb/).

 ## Access the 2024 Training Series

-The 2024 AI Training Series held live sessions in September and October.
-The recorded sessions have been transformed into e-learning modules and are **now available for government employees via [USA Learning]**(https://cldcentral.usalearning.gov/course/index.php?categoryid=1201).
+The 2024 AI Training Series held live sessions in September and October 2024.
+The recorded sessions have been transformed into e-learning modules and are **now available for government employees via [USA Learning]** (https://cldcentral.usalearning.gov/course/index.php?categoryid=1201).

 ### Technical Track
 In partnership with Stanford Human-Centered AI, this track breaks down complex AI concepts into plain language, covering human-centered AI development, privacy and security concerns, and risk mitigation techniques.